The International Trade Blog Export Compliance

 SLI in NCBFAA Format

-The National Customs Brokers and Forwarders Association of America (NCBFAA) has developed a template for the SLI that will stand the test of time.
+The National Customs Brokers and Forwarders Association of America (NCBFAA) has developed a template for the SLI that most exporters will benefit from using.
 The NCBFAA has not only provided the form, they have prepared a set of instructions that references the regulations for each field that is available for completion.
 In addition, they have prepared a template for a power of attorney, a USPPI Information Sheet, and a combined bill of lading.
-All of these templates, forms and instructions are available to the public at their website.
+All of these templates, forms and instructions are available to the public on their website.

 By using the SLI in NCBFAA format, your firm will have a model that is easy to use, provides the necessary data to the freight forwarder or your internal team member who is completing the AES filing, and supports your firm’s export compliance efforts.

-This article was first published in October 2014 and has been updated to include current information, links and formatting.
+This is an updated version of an article that was first written by Catherine J. Petersen and published in October 2014.
+It has been revised to includes current information, links and formatting.